 It doesn't matter what the item is or its size - screwdrivers, a fancy new DSLR camera, power tools, or a big HDTV - your order will get to you in 48 hours without an additional charge.
-If you need it overnight, just pay $4 more and it lands on your doorstep while you snooze.

 A membership will also give you free, unlimited access to 41,000 streaming movies and TV shows via Prime Instant videos.
 Kindle owners meanwhile receive the added bonus of borrowing one of 350,000 books from Amazon Kindle's Lending Library.
 Unlike an actual library, there aren't any due dates.

 Getting an Amazon Prime membership requires a simple sign up process and an annual £79 membership fee.